lulzzz/GoFish/README.md

 - Shipping & Logistics
 - Merchants - Fishermen sell to merchants who then communicate with punters on their behalf
 - iOs / Android app consuming the same services (Xamarin?)

+---

+## API reference

+_Note_  You will need to obtain a bearer token from the live instance to use this API.
+Follow the Postman diagram above, exchanging the AuthUrl and AccessTokenUrl for the live instance.

+- PUT /api/adverts/{id} - creates a new draft advert if it doesn't exist otherwise updates an advert (status=created)
+- PUT /api/postedadverts/{id} - posts (submits) an advert
+- PUT /api/publishedadverts/{id} - publishes an advert (mq does this automatically)
+- GET /api/adverts - gets draft adverts
+- GET /api/adverts/{id} - gets an existing advert
+- GET /api/postedadverts - lists all adverts in "posted" state
+- GET /api/publishedadverts - lists all adverts in "published" state
+- GET /api/withdrawnadverts - lists all adverts in "withdrawn" state
+- GET /api/postedadverts/{id} -- gets a posted advert
+- GET /api/publishedadverts/{id} -- gets a published advert
+- GET /api/adverts?status=active - created, posted, published
+- GET /api/adverts?status=inactive - withdrawn, fulfilled
+- DELETE / api/adverts/{id} - sets advert 1 status to withdrawn / fulfilled